Welcome to the Industrial Internet of Things (IIoT) Connecting Industry 4.0

 Legacy systems are black boxes, but as they’re gradually replaced by smart applications and platforms built for interoperability, there will be an increased need for systems to ensure they integrate properly.

-Enter AI (artificial intelligence), which will run the workflow intelligently and also take all the signals and data your process generates, using them to further streamline and improve those processes without the need for human involvement, especially in facilities that use robotics.
+Enter artificial intelligence (AI), which will run the workflow intelligently and take all the signals and data the process generates, using them to further streamline and improve those processes without the need for human involvement, especially in facilities that use robotics.

 Think of a large house that’s been turned into a consumer IoT testing ground, with 150 connected devices, 18 different systems, and five different networks.
 Many issues can result from this configuration if, for example, an IoT security device was meant to protect other devices from malware but couldn’t cope with even the relatively small number of devices on the network.
 This leads to a hassle of troubleshooting and, ultimately, the system’s failure.